 Data from the Federal Motor Carrier Safety Administration show that large and mega carriers are investing more heavily in new equipment, effectively reducing their overall fleet age.
-With the recent truck ordering environment flooding the market with new vehicles, and therefore new technology.
+With the elevated truck ordering environment of 2018 and 2019, the market has been flooded with new vehicles, and therefore new technology.
 Younger fleets translate to greater fuel efficiency.
 This divide highlights the danger of averaging data, and conversely the importance of looking at your unique network when making decisions that affect costs.

 How Do Fuel Efficiencies Affect My Budget?

-When driving from Milwaukee to Atlanta, freight travels 810 miles.
-The difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in almost 8 percent in incremental fuel savings.
+Consider the example above: a fuel efficiency discrepancy of merely 0.5 MPG in a truck carrying the same freight on the same lane being carried on the same day, creates an on-cost of over $20.
+When driving from Milwaukee to Atlanta, freight travels 818 miles.
+The difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in over 9 percent in incremental fuel savings.
 Adding this up across a large network leads to huge cost avoidance.